andrejonasson/dynamic-coattention-network-plus/README.md

 ``` sh
 $ tensorboard --logdir checkpoints
 ```
 from the project folder and navigate to `localhost:6006`.
-The F1 on train/dev using a sample (~400 by default), gradient norm, learning rate and should be present among other metrics.
+The F1 calculated on samples from the training and development datasets, gradient norm, learning rate and should be present among other metrics.
 The computational graph can also be viewed.

 ## Acknowledgements